Bucked-Up/cart-lps/README.md

       The variant's name (such as "Large" or "Red").
     - image
       A URL for the variant's image.
+  - forceSingleOption
+    An object to lock a specific option and value for this product.
+Contains:
+    - optionId
+      The unique identifier of the option to force.
+    - valueId
+      The specific value to assign to that option.

 - bump (optional)
   An optional object for additional offers or upsells.
 Can have: